murtuzaabdul7/soa-retail-rewardsprogram-servcie/README.md

 A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).
 Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.

+Assumptions made:
+If a customer has multiple orders in a given range, then the rewards points are calculated based on individual PurchaseOrders and not Cumulative PurchaseOrderAmount.
+For ex:
+Order1:
+PurchaseAmount: $70
+Rewards: 20 points

+Order2:
+PurchaseAmount: $120
+Rewards: 90 points

+So the total reward points is 110 and not 230 (based on $190 total) .

 Tech stack used:
 Java 8